MicrosoftDocs/azure-devops-docs/docs/pipelines/repos/onprem-bitbucket.md

 ### Failing checkout

-#### When I atempt to start a new run manually, there is a delay of 4-8 minutes before it starts.
+#### When I attempt to start a new run manually, there is a delay of 4-8 minutes before it starts.

 * Your BitBucket server is not reachable from Azure Pipelines.
 Make sure that you have not selected the option to **attempt accessing this Git server from Azure Pipelines** in the BitBucket service connection.
 If that option is selected, Azure Pipelines will attempt to contact to your server and since your server is unreachable, it eventually times out and starts the run anyway.
 Unchecking that option speeds up your manual runs.